 The boundedness of the range is represented using an enumerated parameter named boundedType of type BoundedRangeType.
 Legal values are bounded, boundedLow, boundedHigh, and boundedNone.
 The first value specifies a bounded range while the other three values specify a range in which the high bound is omitted, the low bound is omitted, or both bounds are omitted, respectively.
+The default value is bounded.

 The stridability of a range is represented by a boolean parameter named stridable.
 If this parameter is set to true, the range can represent any stride.
 If set to false, the range's stride is fixed to be the value 1.
+The default value is false.